typpo/quickchart/README.md

 The chart configuration object is based on the popular Chart.js API.
 Check out the [Chart.js documentation](https://www.chartjs.org/docs/latest/charts/) for more information on how to customize your chart, or see [QuickChart.io](https://quickchart.io/) for more examples.

+QuickChart includes several Chart.js plugins that allow you to add chart annotations, data labels, and more.
+See [full QuickChart documentation](https://quickchart.io/#chart-types) for examples.

 ## QR Codes

 The service also produces QR codes.
 For example, https://quickchart.io/qr?text=Hello+world produces: